Skatteetaten/mva-meldingen/docs/english/informasjonsmodell/index.md

 # XSD for the VAT return

-Version 1.0 of this XSD is found here [no.skatteetaten.fastsetting.avgift.mva.skattemeldingformerverdiavgift.v0.9](https://github.com/Skatteetaten/mva-meldingen/tree/oppdatere-regler-og-api-beskrivelse/docs/documentation/informasjonsmodell/xsd/no.skatteetaten.fastsetting.avgift.mva.skattemeldingformerverdiavgift.v0.9.xsd)
+Version 1.0 of this XSD is found here [no.skatteetaten.fastsetting.avgift.mva.skattemeldingformerverdiavgift.v1.0](https://github.com/Skatteetaten/mva-meldingen/tree/oppdatere-regler-og-api-beskrivelse/docs/documentation/informasjonsmodell/xsd/no.skatteetaten.fastsetting.avgift.mva.skattemeldingformerverdiavgift.v1.0.xsd)

-Graphical representation of the XSD and encoding for the VAT return:
+Graphical representation of the XSD and encoding for the [VAT return](SkattemeldingForMerverdiavgift2020.png):

 ![SkattemeldingForMerverdiavgift2020](SkattemeldingForMerverdiavgift2020.png)